Kane Brown: 2020–2024: Mixtape, Vol. 1 and Different Man

 On February 11, 2021, Brown launched his own label, 1021 Entertainment, in association with Sony Nashville.

 Also in 2021, Brown became the first black person to win Video of the Year at the ACM Awards, which he won for "Worldwide Beautiful".
 He was included in 2021's Time 100, Times annual list of the 100 most influential people in the world.

 On March 3, 2022, Brown released the song "Leave You Alone", which he initially previewed on social media in late 2021.

 Brown announced his third studio album, Different Man, on July 18, 2022.
 The album was released on September 9, 2022.
+The song "Thank God", recorded with his wife Katelyn Brown, was released from the album.
+It reached number one on the Country Airplay chart in February 2023, making it the second duet by a married couple to top the chart, following Tim McGraw and Faith Hill's "It's Your Love" in 1997.

 2024–present: The High Road

 On October 9, 2024, Brown announced his fourth album, The High Road.
 It was released on January 24, 2025.
+The single "Miles on It", a collaboration with Marshmello, became one of his most successful single, reaching No. 1 on the Hot Dance/Electronic Songs and No. 4 on the Hot Country Songs chart on its debut.

+He became an actor after joining The Token Groomsman as Scott's best friend, Neil.

 Personal life

 Brown is married to Katelyn Brown (née Jae), who is also a singer.
 He proposed to her on Easter Sunday in 2017 and announced their engagement during a concert in Philadelphia, Pennsylvania, a short time later in April 2017.
 They were married at Mint Springs Farm in Nolensville, Tennessee, on October 12, 2018, with about 200 relatives and friends in attendance.
 On April 15, 2019, Brown announced they were expecting their first child.
 Less than a month later, on May 1, 2019, he revealed the baby was a girl during a walk down the red carpet at the Billboard Music Awards.
 On October 29, 2019, Jae gave birth to their first child, a daughter.
 On December 31, 2021, Brown announced that Jae had given birth to their second daughter a day prior.
 On June 18, 2024, the couple welcomed their third child and first son.